byronbytes/Tasks/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Give us some suggestions on how to improve Tasks!
+about: Tell us how to improve Tasks!
 title: 'Suggestion: '
 labels: 'suggestion'
 assignees: byronbytes